“Q: Can I reclaim the cost of training against my tax?”

 However, first years are rarely profitable, so you can also defer these submissions for up to 6 years, meaning the moment you do start to show a profit, it’s immediately reduced by an investment you made in your business earlier on.

-However this is not always open and shut, dependant on the type of business you run, as;
+However, this is not always open and shut, depending on the type of business you run, as;

 - The training courses must be related to your business.

 - You cannot claim for training courses that help you:

 Ø expand into new areas of business, including anything related to your current business

 This means that if it’s a new skill, the skill cannot be for an entirely new-to-you business as a director.
 If for an existing or recent employee; providing training for your employees means you also have certain tax, National Insurance and reporting obligations.

 You can claim tax relief on training expenditure for directors and employees, providing the training is aimed at improving the skills needed in the business.
 Allowable training costs are claimed as a deduction when calculating taxable business profits.
 If you can demonstrate you had a previous interest or career in the industry or its tertiary parts though and wanted to learn how a certain system or method works, it likely wouldn’t be considered a new skill, more of a development of skills.

 For the self-employed, HMRC will look at the existing trade.
 Provided the training undertaken is to update professional skills and expertise relating to the business, then this expenditure is normally tax deductible.
 Expenses should be reported when filing your self-assessment tax return.